 While each class of drug poses different reasons for addiction, the general process is similar across all of the classes.
 On the one hand, it’s easy to understand why a person would want to reproduce the experience of each drug.

-Part of addiction is the simple fact that drugs are pleasurable and they take us away from the pain and stress of normal life.
+Part of prescription drug addiction and all dependence is the simple fact that drugs are pleasurable, and they take us away from the pain and stress of normal life.
 A person might even feel like they can take on normal life better when they’re high on a drug.

 Many people in college or at difficult jobs abuse amphetamines and other stimulants to be more productive, for example.
 In the case of opioids and benzodiazepines, the person reduces the anxiety and stress of life.